yatish27/yatishmehta.com/about/index.md

 I love working on web products and consider myself a full-stack engineer.
 I primarily work on Ruby on Rails and Javascript.
 I have been using it since 2011.

-I studied Computer Science at University of Pune.
-I am doing my masters at North Carolina State University (Go Pack!!)
+I studied Computer Science at University of Pune & masters at North Carolina State University (Go Pack!!)

 I worked at [Betterlabs](http://www.betterlabs.net/).
 I was involved for the development of [DataDoctor](http://datadoctorit.com/) and [Nurture](http://www.nurturehq.com/).